Construction and Extraction Occupations

 Construction equipment operators drive, maneuver, or control the heavy machinery used to construct roads, bridges, buildings, and other structures.

-Construction laborers and helpers perform many basic tasks that require physical labor on construction sites.
+Construction laborers and helpers perform many tasks that require physical labor on construction sites.

-Construction managers plan, coordinate, budget, and supervise construction projects from development to completion.
+Construction managers plan, coordinate, budget, and supervise construction projects from start to finish.

-Hazardous materials (hazmat) removal workers identify and dispose of asbestos, radioactive and nuclear waste, arsenic, lead, and other hazardous materials.
-They also neutralize and clean up materials that are flammable, corrosive, reactive, or toxic.
+Hazardous materials (hazmat) removal workers identify and dispose of harmful substances, such as asbestos, lead, mold, and radioactive waste.
+They also neutralize and clean up materials that are flammable, corrosive, or toxic.

-Roofers repair and install the roofs of buildings using a variety of materials, including shingles, asphalt, and metal.
+Roofers replace, repair, and install the roofs of buildings, using a variety of materials, including shingles, bitumen, and metal.

-Sheet metal workers fabricate or install products that are made from thin metal sheets, such as ducts used for heating and air conditioning.
+Sheet metal workers fabricate or install products that are made from thin metal sheets, such as ducts used in heating and air conditioning systems.